Undercover Mode Asked a Question Nobody Wants to Answer

 When Claude Code’s 512K-line source code leaked last week, most people fixated on KAIROS (an unreleased always-on agent mode), internal model codenames like Capybara, or the legendary print.ts — one function, 3,167 lines, 12 levels of nesting.

-But the file I keep thinking about is a quiet ~90-line file called undercover.ts.
+But the file worth thinking about most is a quiet ~90-line file called undercover.ts.

 Its system prompt opens like this: